lthms/soap.coffee-lthms/site/posts/Coqffi-1-0-0.md

 introduces a new exception `Foo` which takes two parameters of type `int`{.ocaml} and `bool`{.ocaml}. `Foo (x, y)` constructs of value of type `exn`{.ocaml}.

-For each new exceptions introduced in an OCaml module, `coqffi` generates (1) a so-called “proxy type,” and (2) conversion functions to and from this type.
+For each new exception introduced in an OCaml module, `coqffi` generates (1) a so-called “proxy type,” and (2) conversion functions to and from this type.